Visit Your Legislator

 One of the most effective ways to educate your local legislators about IBD is to meet with them in person.

 Below is a suggested template for your guidance when making legislative visits.
 Be persistent as it may take several tries before you are able to schedule a meeting.

 If you're having trouble scheduling a home visit, a Town Hall meeting is another opportunity for you meet your legislator.
 This is an ideal forum to ask questions, thank him/her for support or just strengthen your relationship with him/her.
-Prepare for this as you would for a one-on-one meeting, and review the speaking points provided below.

 Step 1: Lay the groundwork